Banned ActivitiesEffective at noon on Wednesday, 26 July 2003, a "Total Burning Ban" is in effect within the following fire protection areas:

 Have a Naloxone Kit Ready

 BC has a Take Home Naloxone program in place to reduce the harm and deaths associated with opioid overdoses.
 The program provides training in overdose prevention, recognition, and first aid response.

-Click here to find a pharmacy near where you can obtain this life-saving kit.
+Find a pharmacy near you to obtain this life-saving kit.

 Personal Emergency Preparedness

 Oyster River Fire Department and the Comox Valley Emergency Program (CVEP) offer Personal Emergency Preparedness (PEP) training free of charge to local residents.

 Sessions are held at the Oyster River Fire Department hall on a regular basis.
 Please watch this space for future dates and times.